Cajac/picoCTF-Writeups/README.md

-# picoCTF-writeups
-Writeups for picoCTF challenges
+# Writeups for picoCTF challenges

-This is just an example text.

-Added a new line.
+Welcome to my writeups for [picoCTF](https://play.picoctf.org/login) challenges created to:
+* Act as a documentation for myself
+* Support my junior work colleges CTF learning
+* Be a concrete project to improve my skills in markdown, git, github, etc.

+## No spoilers

+The solutions contains step-by-step walkthroughs but doesn't display the flags.
+Instead the flags are displayd as `picoCTF{<REDACTED>}`.